Steam Room Fashion: What to Wear

 Cotton Is Your Friend

-Cotton stands above the rest of the many materials that work well in a steam room.
+Natural fabrics like cotton stands above the rest of the many materials that work well in a steam room.
 Cotton absorbs excess heat waves, allowing your skin to breathe properly.
 Just another example of how proper steam room attire can make all the difference in your experience.

 That said, even cotton material won’t be your friend if it’s tight-fitting like underwear and bras.
 Cotton bras can be acceptable in some cases.
 However, they should be breathable and loose-fitting.